biocore/qiime/doc/scripts/make_rarefaction_plots.rst

 Once the batch alpha diversity files have been collated, you may want to compare the diversity using plots.
 Using the results from `collate_alpha.py <./collate_alpha.html>`_, you can plot the samples and or by category in the mapping file using this script.

-This script creates an html file of rarefaction plots based on the supplied collated alpha-diversity files in the folder given (-i) from `collate_alpha.py <./collate_alpha.html>`_.
-The user may also supply optional arguments like an image type (-i), and a resolution (-d).
+This script creates an html file of rarefaction plots based on the supplied collated alpha-diversity files in a folder or a comma-separated list of files, by passing the "-i" option.
+Be aware that this script produces many images for the interactive html pages, so you may choose to not create these pages.
+The user may also supply optional arguments like an image type (-g), and a resolution (-d).

 **Usage:** :file:`make_rarefaction_plots.py [options]`